-Another option is to lock in guaranteed income by

-using a portion of your assets to buy an immediate annuity.
-It works like this: You turn over a chunk of cash to an insurance company that promises to send you monthly payments for a set period of time-say, five or ten years-or the rest of your life, no matter how long you live.
-Because you pool your risk with other annuity holders, you receive larger monthly payouts than you could prudently afford to withdraw from your savings.
+Another option is to lock in guaranteed income by using a portion of your assets to buy an immediate annuity.
+It works like this: You turn over a chunk of cash to an insurance company that promises to send you monthly payments for a set period of time-say, five or ten years, or the rest of your life.
 The older you are, the bigger your annuity payouts.
 It can be a good way to stretch your retirement savings.